Swap Dynamics in Single-Peaked Housing Markets: Preliminaries

 An allocation $\pi$ is then said to be Pareto-optimal if there is no other allocation $\pi'$ that Pareto-dominates $\pi$. \end{definition}

-Efficiency can also be evaluated through some scores over the allocations.
-One such score is the \emph{average rank} ($ark$) of the resources held by the agents, defined as:
+Efficiency can also be evaluated via social welfare measures.
+One such measure is the \emph{average rank} ($ark$) of the resources held by the agents, defined as:

-Maximizing the average rank is equivalent in our case to maximizing the utilitarian social welfare which is a widely used measure of efficiency that dates back to the idea of utilitarianism.
+Maximizing the average rank is of course equivalent to maximizing the sum of ranks, and can also be interpreted as the utilitarian social welfare, under the assumption that agents have Borda utilities.

 However, maximizing the average rank or searching for Pareto-optimal solutions may not be satisfactory as it can lead to particularly unfair allocations.
 For this reason, many fairness criteria have been introduced.
-In this paper, we will focus on maximizing the \emph{minimum rank} ($mrk$) of the resources held by the agents, defined as:
+We will focus here on maximizing the \emph{minimum rank} ($mrk$) of the resources held by the agents, defined as:

-When using the rank as cardinal utility function, the minimum rank is equivalent to the egalitarian welfare.
+Again, if we were to interpret the rank as a cardinal utility function, the minimum rank would be equivalent to the egalitarian welfare.
 Maximizing the minimum rank follows Rawls' principle of maximizing the welfare of the worst-off \citep{rawls1971theory}.
 It has been introduced by \cite{pazner1978egalitarian} and is now a very common rule in fair division \citep{thomson1983problems,sprumont1996axiomatizing,nguyen2014computational}.